Service Trust Agreement

 4. the premises

-5. budgeting, forecast, bookkeeping, accounting and debt collection services
+5. budgeting, forecasting, bookkeeping, accounting and debt collection services

 6. marketing, corporate design and identity and brand awareness